igorlogius/open-in-temp-container/README.md

-Reopen the current tab in a new empty temporary container
+Open a tab, page, link or bookmark in a new empty temporary container

 <b>Usage/Features</b>

+- context menu on various elements
-- activate via toolbar button or custom keyboard shotcut
+- toolbar button
+- custum shortcut

 <b>Notes:</b>
 <ol>